Daffodils Jonquils and Buttercups

 Buttercups – One of the First Signs of Spring

-Whatever you call them, these bulbs burst into color around the first of March.
-I call them buttercups.
-I grew up calling them buttercups.
+Whatever you choose to call them, these cheerful bulbs bring a burst of color right around the start of March.
+For me, they’ve always been buttercups—that’s what I grew up calling them, and the name has stuck.

 Definitions